 G is the normal configuration for Grand and Square Pianos.

 V is the Viennese fortepiano configuration, the hammer reversed.

-O is “Over-Struck”, better known as Downstriking, the strings being below the keys.
+O is “Over-Struck”, better known as Downstriking, the hammer and strings being below the keys.

 U is an Upright Grand in the original sense, with the strings above the keys.

 N is the normal upright piano configuration, with strings using the full height.